exoplatform/exo-documentation/docs/SpaceTemplates.rst

 Sapce templates can be extended in order to add applications.
 Only applications can be added to space templates via extension.
 In order to add some applications to an existing template, ``extendSpaceTemplatePlugin`` method of the ``org.exoplatform.social.core.space.spi.SpaceTemplateService`` will be used in a component plugin.
-In your portal configuration of your extension, add the following configuration:
+Add this to the configuration of your extension :

     .. code:: xml